 + 62% of energy used for the event is considered renewable (FTA 2022)

 + 35% of suppliers have made a concrete social commitment (FTA 2022)

-The Festival supports Quebec food producers by offering local, organic, and seasonal dishes.
-Products from the cattle industry are excluded from its menus.
+We support Quebec food producers by offering local, organic, and seasonal dishes.
 Along with using compostable or reusable dishware and prohibiting the distribution of water bottles, the Festival offers reusable cups for bar service.
-Surplus food is distributed to the team and an organization that supports people experiencing homelessness.
+Surplus food is distributed to the team and to an organization that supports people experiencing homelessness.

-+ 50% of foods served recognized or certified as regionally sourced (FTA 2022)
++ 50% of food served is recognized or certified as regionally sourced (FTA 2022)

-The Festival has adopted a digital responsibility policy, along with a related action plan.
-This stipulates best practices in terms of using IT equipment and services as well as raising stakeholders’ awareness of digital activities’ environmental impact.
+The Festival has adopted a digital responsibility policy.
+It stipulates best practices in terms of using IT equipment and services as well as raising stakeholders’ awareness of digital activities’ environmental impact.

 + 36 second-hand laptops acquired since 2020 to facilitate remote work by employees